palmerandy/Programming-Challenge/README.md

 To keep the solution clean and simple I have implemented a basic API Key solution. **That is all Product requests require a header named "Authorization" with a value of "ApiKey sample-key".**

+I choose an API key solution as I wanted to keep this solution as simple as possible:
+- Simple for the reviewers to consume.
+- Simple to avoid implementing a complicated login process that migth require a persistant data store, a UI front end, etc.
+- For simplicity there is only one API key setup.
+If you have access to the key you have access to all of the Products API.
+This could be extended in the future to distigiush between requests.

 In a production scenario I would strongly recommend going down a different path, such as
 - [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) handled by the Azure App service
 - [Identity server](https://identityserver.io/)